Slow Down Baby: Composition

 "Slow Down Baby" is an uptempo pop and R&B song that blends modern and "old school" R&B. It has elements of funk, hip hop and soul.
 Nick Levine of Digital Spy called it "hot'n'horny retropop", and JournalNews critic Sonia Murray observed that it "savvily" combines hip hop and early soul.
 "Slow Down Baby"'s instrumentation consists of pianos and horns, which recall the 1970s blaxploitation film genre.
 In the lyrics, Aguilera tells a "lusty" man to leave her alone as she sings, "If you knew anything you'd realise I'm wearing a ring".
 The song contains two samples, "Window Raisin' Granny" (1973) by R&B group Gladys Knight & the Pips—written by William Guest, Merald Knight, Edward Patten and Gladys Knight—and "So Seductive" (2005) by rapper Tony Yayo—written by Marvin Bernard, Michael Harper and Curtis Jackson.
 Due to its sampling, the original songs' writers are credited as songwriters.
 According to sheet music published at Musicnotes.com by Universal Music Publishing Group, "Slow Down Baby" is written in the time signature of common time with a moderate beat rate of 110 beats per minute.
 The song is written in the key of F♯ minor and Aguilera's vocal range spans from the low-note of A_{3} to the high-note of G_{5}.
 According to Spence D. of IGN, "Slow Down Baby" interpolates a "vocal page" from LL Cool J's "Jingling Baby" (1990).

+The Silibil N' Brains song "It's All Love", intended for release on the band's unreleased 2004 debut album Losers, features a similar music bed to "Slow Down Baby" - both songs are built on samples of "Window Raisin' Granny".